views-platform/docs/Onboarding Resources/internal_technical_guide.md

 Step 1: Git clone all VIEWS Platform components

-Step 2: Run the following commands to make sure the viewser configs are set properly:
+Step 2: You need to configure viewser.
+Refer to Jim or Mihai for the proper configurations and run the following commands (by replacing the `xy`):
 - `viewser config set xy`
 - `viewser config set xy `
 - `viewser config set AZURE_BLOB_STORAGE_ACCOUNT_KEY xy`